IndrajeetPatil/Advanced-R-exercises/_book/Vectors.md

 ## Exercise 3.6.8

-**Q1.** Data frame with 0 dimensions
+**Q1.** Can you have a data frame with zero rows?
+What about zero columns?

-Data frame with 0 rows is possible.
+**A1.** Data frame with 0 rows is possible.
 This is basically a list with a vector of length 0.

 ```r